civo/docs/content/docs/kubernetes/delete-a-cluster.md

 ## Overview

 Kubernetes clusters on Civo will remain in your account until you delete them.
 Clusters in your account are [billed hourly](../account/billing.md) for each node and count towards your [account quota](../account/quota.md).
-If you no longer need Kubernetes cluster, you can delete it in the following ways.
+If you no longer need a Kubernetes cluster, you can delete it in the following ways.

 :::danger